 IQ can fluctuate, particularly during childhood and adolescence, due to factors such as education, environment, and brain development.
 IQ tends to stabilize in adulthood, though certain cognitive abilities may change with age.

 Fluid intelligence is the ability to solve new problems and think abstractly without relying on prior knowledge.
 It is associated with problem-solving and adaptability and typically declines with age.
+Crystallized intelligence is the ability to apply learned knowledge and experience, such as vocabulary and factual information.
+It often remains stable or even improves over time.

 Genetics significantly influences intelligence, but environmental factors, such as education, nutrition, and socioeconomic conditions, also shape cognitive development.